sarbal/BINF_tut/lessons/python_shiny.md

 - Build a user interface
 - Add control widgets
 - Display reactive output
-- Use R scripts and data
+- Use python scripts and data
 - Use reactive expressions

 ## Setting up